Custom node implementation

 Transformation nodes

-Nodes that transform the input into a different output.
+Nodes that transform the input data and produce a modified output.

 LLM interaction nodes